-House to vote on killing Dodd-Frank today
+House votes to kill Dodd-Frank.
+Now what?

 So what's next?

-Should the House bill pass, its destiny will be in the hands of the Senate.
+Now the bill's destiny will be in the hands of the Senate.

 Senate Republicans will likely seek to craft their own companion measure to overhaul the Dodd-Frank regulations.